aralisza/anth1101/01_Anthropology_and_Culture.md

 * Informal
   * Space (*Proximics*)
     * How far/close you can stand to a person based on how close of a relationship  you have

+### Adaptive

+* Needs to change to keep up with the times
+  * e.g. religions as they start to lose followers

+### Symbolic

+* Defines humanity from animals
+* e.g., written language, religious symbols, etc

+### Conscious and Unconscious

+* Conscious: creating or wearing symbols
+  * e.g., 4th of july celebration
+* Unconscious
+  * *Anthropology of Space*